Candidate submittal

 Candidate Submittal is an alternative recruitment process offered by companies whereby the candidate submittal agency provides coaching for the job seeker with respect to their job application.

+Background

 The job seeker usually sources their own prospective job opportunity, before applying for it through the candidate submittal agency, which is usually run by ex-recruitment professionals or other industry veterans.
 The candidate submittal service will often vet, edit, or enhance the job seekers application before passing it on to the employer.
 The service will then act on behalf of the job seeker in the negotiations and would also may help prepare the job seeker for an interview process or other pre-interview engagement.
 They would also provide any relevant feedback to the job seeker with regards to their application.

 If the job seeker is hired, the candidate submittal agency may refund a portion of the sign-on fee back to the job seeker, usually in recognition of the fact that the candidate has completed some of the recruitment process themselves by sourcing their own jobs.